Kyle Larson: 2018

 Despite being winless throughout the 2018 season, Larson made it to the playoffs by staying consistent with five second-place finishes, 8 top-fives, and 13 top-tens.
 At the Charlotte Roval, Larson led 47 laps and was in contention for the win until he was involved in a multi-car wreck on a late restart that also included playoff contenders Brad Keselowski and Kyle Busch.
-Despite the car being heavily damaged, Larson managed to limp across the start/finish line in 25th after he passed Jeffrey Earnhardt to advance into the Round of 12.
+Despite being involved in the wreck, Larson barely advanced into the Round of 12 after he passed Jeffrey Earnhardt who was stalled on the track after Earnhardt was spun out by Daniel Hemric.

 Larson experienced further bad luck at the Talladega fall race when he blew a right front tire and spun out on lap 105.
 He finished 11th but the No. 42 team was docked 10 driver and 10 owner points after the team violated the damaged vehicle policy by using metal tabs instead of fasteners and/or tape to repair the torn right front fender.
 Larson was eliminated in the Round of 12 after he finished third at the Kansas fall race.
 He ended the season ninth in the points standings, the highest of the winless drivers in 2018 along with a third consecutive top-10 points finish.